Journalists in Haiti demand protection after reporter killed

-PORT-AU-PRINCE, Haiti (AP) — Attacks against journalists in Haiti are escalating, and the slaying of a radio reporter has prompted media organizations on Tuesday to renew demands that police protect them and give them space to work.
+PORT-AU-PRINCE, Haiti (AP) — Attacks on journalists in Haiti are escalating, and the slaying of a radio reporter prompted media organizations on Tuesday to renew demands that police protect them and give them space to work.

 An unidentified gunman shot Rospide Pétion as he drove home late Monday in a car owned by Radio Sans Fin.
 The 45-year-old reporter had just finished a radio program in which he talked about corruption allegations against the administration of President Jovenel Moïse.

-“These days are not good for journalists and media,” Frantz Duval, editor of Le Nouvelliste newspaper, tweeted on Tuesday.
+“These days are not good for journalists and media,” Frantz Duval, editor of the newspaper Le Nouvelliste, tweeted Tuesday.

-Moïse issued a statement Tuesday saying the killing was a “heinous act” that weighed heavily on Haiti’s press.
+Moïse issued a statement Tuesday calling the killing a “heinous act” that weighed heavily on Haiti’s press.
+“I vehemently condemn this villainous crime,” said the president, who also criticized other attacks on local media organizations.

 Pétion was married and had three children.